 Five months after my son came out as transgender, my grandfather died.
-In a year where I was trying to figure out which way was up, suddenly my world went dark.
+In a year where I was trying to figure out which way was up, suddenly, my world went dark.
 I was already thick in the midst of grief.
 At the time, I thought it was because I had lost my daughter.
-I would later discover it was due to the loss of the dream of having a daughter.
+I would later discover it was due to losing the dream of having a daughter.
 When my Grampa died, I lost the last of the joy I was holding on to.

 My therapist called it cumulative grief - when you deal with multiple losses in a short period of time.

 I hadn't even begun processing the grief of no longer having a daughter (even though I now realize I never did), and suddenly I no longer had my Grampa either.
 It was too much in too short of a time.
 My heart shattered, and I was over all of it.
 I was tired of crying and being sad.
 What I've learned since is that you can't rush grief.
 There's no getting over it or getting past it.

 The only way through grief is to move forward.

 We don't like grief as a society.
 It makes us uncomfortable to sit in our sadness.
 We don't like the loss of control that comes with grieving.
 Grief is messy and unpredictable.
 It doesn't come with a timeline.
 There is no clear start and finish.
 You can't measure it with milestones or markers.
 No guidebook says, "Once you stop crying over breakfast and in the shower, you're on your way to better."
 We want to know how long it will last.
 How we can get over it.
 When we'll know that we are on the other side of it.

 What we are really asking is, "How long am I going to have to be in pain?"

 Unfortunately, there's no good answer to those questions.
 There's not even a bad one.
 Grief is different for everyone.
 We grieve differently, and no one's timeline will be the same as anyone else's.
 You have to let yourself feel all of your emotions.
 Eventually, what you are feeling won't be so intense.
 Those feelings will lessen over time.
 When that happens, you will be able to move forward.